ALB: One Commerce Plaza, Albany

-Substitutions: A J.D. or a master’s degree may substitute for one (1) year of specialized experience; and a Ph.D. may substitute for two (2) years of specialized experience.
+A Master’s Degree in one (1) of the related fields or a J.D. may substitute for one (1) year of specialized experience.
+A Ph.D. in one (1) of the related fields may substitute for two (2) years of specialized experience.

 Duties Description The New York State Department of Financial Services seeks to build an equitable, transparent, and resilient financial system that benefits individuals and supports business.
 Through engagement, data-driven regulation and policy, and operational excellence, the Department and its employees are responsible for empowering consumers and protecting them from financial harm; ensuring the health of the entities we regulate; driving economic growth in New York through responsible innovation; and preserving the stability of the global financial system.